Fire at Shell plant in Houston area sends massive column of black smoke into sky

 “Our CAMP (Community Air Monitoring Program) dashboard is operational, and we expect air quality data to start rolling in shortly,” he added.
 “Houston Advanced Research Center (HARC) will provide additional guidance on air quality as needed.
 As we learn more, we will be sure to share those updates.”

 The blaze occured within the plant’s olefins unit, Reuters reports.
+It is not yet known precisely which chemicals ignited within the facility, or why.

+Olefins are extremely flammable and can cause health impacts like cancer and genetic defects, according to federal health officials.

+A local resident told KPRC he was concered about the chemicals being released into the air in the fire, and said it feels like there’s an accident “every month” at local chemical plants.

 The Shell plant shares a property with a PEMEX oil facility, and is located in an area with other industrial facilities nearby.